LKedward/focal-docs/docs/quickstart.md

 with the most compute units (`cores`).

 We can alternatively sort devices by total global memory (`sortBy='memory'`) or by maximum clock speed (`sortBy='clock'`).
-Additional filter fields that can be used are: `extensions` to filter based on supported OpenCL extensions;
+Additional filter fields which can be used are: `extensions` to filter based on supported OpenCL extensions;
 and `nameLike` to filter based on the name of the device.